HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 Pseudo Code is just a few written lines of what needs to happen.
 You can then try ordering them in the way the code would require execution, if you can estimate that.
 These can just look like your average cooking recipe.
 In essence they are the same.
 I recommend starting on paper, as technology sadly has a tendency to screw with your thinking process, but it can also be a good idea to bring your pseudocode into your script as a comment.

-For our “Hommage to the Square” experimentation I started with some simple scribbles on what could be things we could easily do with code:
+For our “Homage to the Square” experimentation I started with some simple scribbles on what could be things we could easily do with code:
 TODO INSERT SCRIBBLES AND PSEUDOCODE

+# 02 - Moving Things
 ### Structure of a script

-So let’s finally start writing our first script.
-There are multiple ways to create script, the one I prefer is creating it via `RightClick -> C# Script` in the Project View.
-The advantage here is: you can directly choose the folder in which the Script should be located and you don’t have to start organizing your files after the fact.
+So let’s start writing our first script.
+There are multiple ways to create a script, the one I prefer is creating it via `Right-click -> C# Script` in the Project View.
+The advantage here is: you can choose the folder in which the Script should be located and you don’t have to start organizing your files after the fact.

 But you can also create scripts directly from the Inspector by clicking on “Add Component” and in the search panel simply write the name you want to give to the script.
 If there isn’t any other component or script with the same name in your project Unity will assume you want to create a script with that name.
 I called my first script: “MovingCuboids_Lifting”.

 With your script created just open it using double-click.
 Your default Code Editor will open.
-This can take while depending on your system, especially when you open the editor for the first time.
+This can take a while depending on your system, especially when you open the editor for the first time.

 {{< expand >}}
-## Code Editors and IDEs
+### Code Editors and IDEs
-The default Code Editor for you probably is “Visual Studio Community Edition” oder “Visual Studio for Mac”.
+The default Code Editor for you probably is “Visual Studio Community Edition” or “Visual Studio for Mac”.
 These are so-called “IDEs” - Integrated Development Environments.
 These are powerful tools for editing Code, they can integrate with Unity and come with many advanced features.
 The downside to them is, they tend to be slow to start up.
 And on a laptop they can be draining on your battery, as they thoroughly check your code in the background.
 So if you are on a low end machine it can be wise to look for a “Code Editor”.
 They are a lightweight alternative, but in comparison lack some advanced features.

-Great Code Editors are “Visual Studio Code” by Microsoft or “Atom” by Github, which is also part o Microsoft.
+Great Code Editors are “Visual Studio Code” by Microsoft or “Atom” by GitHub, which is also part of Microsoft.
 There is also Sublime Text.

 If you want to check out an IDE that is becoming more and more popular with Unity programmers look out for “Rider” by JetBrains.
 They also offer the very helpful Plug In “ReSharper” for Visual Studio.

 {{</expand >}}
 Every Unity Script comes with some “boilerplate” Code to get you started.
 It looks like this:

 {{<highlight c>}}

 	using System.Collections;